6 Things Adult Learners Should Look for in a College Program

 1. Flexible learning options

-These CBE courses are project-based, with only one deadline—the end of the term for the course.
+These courses are project-based, with simple 14-day attendance policies and only one deadline—the end of the term for the course.
 Students in these courses have all the resources and information needed to complete their work right from the first day.
 This gives students a huge amount of control over how they approach their learning—instead of trying to fit work into a daily schedule, they can focus their effort during times that work best for their schedule.
 Additionally, this approach can be a positive for those with relevant life experience, as you may be able to “work ahead” and tackle subjects you’re already comfortable with.

 “For students already in a career field, it’s really valuable to them because they can finish the course and receive the credit for the experience and skills they already have,” Machtemes says.